Namrata Dhar | Deputy GM | Triotech Solutions | Part 1

-The characteristic spirit of the people and heritage of spiritual messages of Rishis, Saints and Sages.
-Tolerance, ethnicity and its language, food and music, religion, customs and traditions, festivals and above all Kashmir Shaivism.
+The characteristic spirit of the people and heritage of spiritual messages of Rishis, Saints, and Sages.
+Tolerance, ethnicity and its language, food and music, religion, customs and traditions, festivals, and above all Kashmir Shaivism.

 We can not escape from our past.
-Do your think the gap between the communities will close in true sense in the near future.
+Do your think the gap between the communities will close in a true sense in the near future.

 It is very important to scrap the internal geographical barriers and connect people through all the ways and means of connections.
-These connections will act as social connectors and provide avenues where communities can interact, understand, identify areas of differences and develop a widely acceptable solution.
+These connections will act as social connectors and provide avenues where communities can interact, understand, identify areas of difference and develop a widely acceptable solution.

 The internal socio-cultural diversity and the pluralism of interest and aspiration it breeds are always ignored.
-This plurality is due to lack of good media or the social connectors to bridge the gap.
+This plurality is due to a lack of good media or social connectors to bridge the gap.
 Hence, it can be argued that social connectors are imperative to the Kashmir solution.

 The areas which are different ethnically and linguistically are further geographically isolated from each other by high mountain barriers.
 The barriers are so strong that many parts of Kashmir exist more as closed communities without having any proper means and common space to interact and share with fellow citizens across the state.
 Thus people inhabiting one part of the state are held blind toward the lives of people in other parts of the state due to these intangible boundaries.
 This nurtures mistrust and misunderstanding amongst the people in the state as a whole.
 Lack of trust gives rise to perceptions of threat and insecurity in the masses.
 As a consequence, this results in opposing views and different voices.
 These different voices deny the scope for general consensus on any approach to the Kashmir solution with each approach being opposed by one or another.
-Thus even today it remains an impossible mission for many aggrieved parties on Kashmir.
+Thus even today it remains an impossible mission for many aggrieved parties in Kashmir.